Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/doc/buildInstructions/Windows/README.txt

 It is strongly recommended to install all required systems tools and utilities in a directory with no embedded white spaces.
-You can skip some steps if you already have some of these system tools.
+You can skip some steps if you already have the correct tools installed on your system.

 2. INSTRUCTIONS FOR BUILDING ON WINDOWS